About Hammersmith & Fulham Council

 Hammersmith & Fulham is one of London's leading councils.
 We aim to be the best.

-- Keeping council tax low (it's the third lowest in the country) and managing public money efficiently
+Keeping council tax low and managing public money efficiently

-- Backing business and supporting a strong local economy
+Backing business and supporting a strong local economy, through our ground-breaking industrial strategy

 Your democratic representatives